 This crunchy 2016 hacking sim is a hive of scum and villainy that has drawn comparisons to EVE Online and Jurassic Park.
 Equal parts a hacker’s paradise and a social deception game like Mafia (the party game, not the open-world action series), Hackmud is the next step for master hackers who have cut their teeth on Quadrilateral Cowboy and our next entry.

 Exapunks, the 2018 puzzler from Zachtronics, casts you as a hacker in an alt-past 1997, even if some of its alternative history elements feel awfully at home in the present.
 The cyberpunk world is ravaged by a plague called the ‘phage’, and our hacker protagonist needs to shell out $700 a day for life-saving medication.
 A mysterious AI promises to keep the doses coming if the protagonist works for her.

 You do that by learning to code — courtesy of Trash World News, a PDF zine that comes with the game — and inputting commands to send little digital robots called EXAs skittering around virtual grids.
-Like Quadrilateral Cowboy, Exapunks wants to teach you a new skill, not just feed you the power fantasy that you already have it.
-The programming language it teaches you is full-featured enough that you can even program your own games within the game.
-Exapunks demands more work from you than something like Watch Dogs 2, but absolutely rewards your efforts.
+Like Quadrilateral Cowboy, Exapunks wants to teach you a new skill, not just feed you the power fantasy you already have.
+The programming language it teaches you is full-featured enough to program your games within the game.
+Exapunks demands more work from you than something like Watch Dogs Legion but absolutely rewards your efforts.

 Like No Code’s previous game, Stories Untold, Observation is intimately concerned with the ways the technology we use mediates the stories we can tell.
 It isn’t a hacking game, per se.
-But, it does provide the best approximation of what it would be like to be inside the machine.
-Assuming that machine completes complex processes by participating in WarioWare-like mini games, that is.
+But it does provide the best approximation of what it would be like to be inside the machine.
+Assuming that the machine completes complex processes by participating in WarioWare-like mini-games, that is.